Compare Auto Insurance for New Drivers

 What’s the cheapest way for a new driver to get insured?

-Often, joining a parent’s policy is cheapest for teens and young adults.
+Joining a parent’s policy is often cheapest for teens and young adults.
 If you’re on your own, compare quotes, look for student and safe driver discounts, and consider telematics programs that reward careful driving.

 How can a new driver qualify for more discounts?